 How to enable LSCache?

-To enable LSCache on openlitespeed, you will need to register/add/configure LSCache module first.
-Then depending on your application, you will need to install corresponding litespeed cache plugin for that application if the corresponding plugin is available.
+To enable LSCache on openlitespeed, you will need to register/add/configure LSCache module first(latest OLS has cache module built-in hence there is no seperate cache module required).
+Then depending on your application, you will need to install a corresponding litespeed cache plugin for that application if the corresponding plugin is available.
+However, some LiteSpeed cache plugins ( such as Prestashop and LiteMage for Magento) are for LiteSpeed Enterprise only and don’t work with OLS at all.
 If the litespeed cache plugin for that application is not available, you may try to use rewrite rules to enable cache for your application.
 Your application may not be cache-friendly such as Ads site, eCommerce site etc.